SidneyNemzer/snippets/README.md

 ### Q: What did you use to make this extension?

 A: The interface uses [React](https://facebook.github.io/react/).
 The code editor is [react-ace](https://github.com/securingsincity/react-ace)

+### Q: What font is the logo in?

+A: Freestyle Script.
+Maybe you don't find that too interesting, but I need this here so I don't forget it...